My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 No matter how good your book is, an awful cover will kill sales stone dead.

-For a good book cover, think about colors and fonts that attract readers.
+For a great book cover, think about colors and fonts that attract readers.

 5. Freshen Up Your Blog